Louie Louie: Paul Revere & the Raiders (1963)

-Paul Revere & the Raiders also recorded a version of "Louie Louie", probably on April 11 or 13, 1963, in the same Portland studio as the Kingsmen.
+Personnel included Mark Lindsay (sax, vocals), Steve West (guitar), and Mike Smith (drums) with Paul Revere subbing on bass.
 The recording was paid for and produced by KISN radio personality Roger Hart, who soon became personal manager for the band.
 Released on Hart's Sandē label and plugged on his radio show, their version was more successful locally.
 Columbia Records issued the single nationally in June 1963 and it went to No. 1 in the West and Hawaii, but only reached No. 103 on the Billboard Bubbling Under Hot 100 chart.
-The quick success of "Louie Louie" faltered, however, possibly due to lack of support from Columbia and its A&R man Mitch Miller, a former bandleader (Sing Along With Mitch) with "retrogressive taste" who disliked the "musical illiteracy" of rock and roll.
+The quick success of "Louie Louie" faltered, however, due to lack of support from Columbia and its A&R man Mitch Miller, a former bandleader (Sing Along With Mitch) with "retrogressive taste" who disliked the "musical illiteracy" of rock and roll.

-The Raiders version opened with a distinctive "Grab yo woman, its-a 'Louie Louie' time!" followed by a sax intro similar to the Rockin' Robin Roberts version (guitar in later releases).
-Another distinctive lyric was "Stomp and shout and work it on out".
-The original version also contains a scarcely audible "dirty lyric" when Mark Lindsay says, "Do she fuck?
+The Raiders version opened with Lindsay's saxophone intro followed by Smitty's exhortation to "Grab yo woman, it's-a 'Louie Louie' time!".
+Another signature phrase was "Stomp and shout and work it on out".
+Lyrically, only the first verse was used with Lindsay improvising the remaining vocals.
+The original version also contains a scarcely audible "dirty lyric" when Lindsay says, "Do she fuck?
 That psyches me up!" behind the guitar solo.

 Robert Lindahl, president and chief engineer of NWI and sound engineer on both the Kingsmen and Raiders recordings, stated that the Raiders version was not known for "garbled lyrics" or an amateurish recording technique, but, as one author noted, their "more competent but uptight take on the song" was less exciting than the Kingsmen's version.

 Live versions were included on Here They Come!
 (1965), Paul Revere Rides Again!
-(1983), and The Last Madman of Rock and Roll (1986, DVD).
+(1983), The Last Madman of Rock and Roll (1986, DVD), and Mojo Workout!
+(2000).
 Later releases featured different lead vocalists on Special Edition (1982, Michael Bradley), Generic Rock & Roll (1993, Carlo Driggs), Flower Power (2011, Darren Dowler), and The Revolutionary Hits of Paul Revere & the Raiders (2019, David Huizenga).

+The Raiders also recorded Richard Berry's "Have Love, Will Travel", a "'Louie Louie' rewrite", and "Louie, Go Home", an answer song penned by Lindsay and Revere after Berry declined their request to write a "Louie Louie" follow-up, as well as "Just Like Me", a "first cousin to 'Louie Louie'".